24 Best Website Feedback Tools for 2025

 Here’s how it typically goes:

-- Your client sends website feedback via e-mail
+- A client, stakeholder, or teammate sends website feedback via e-mail

 - You triage that feedback and transform it into actionable items in your PM tool